iharshilbhatt/Blog_Post_Application/README.md

  3. Data Fetching: Once the postId is retrieved, the component fetches the relevant data from a data source, ensuring that users receive the correct content based on their selection.

+### Responsive Design
+ - The application leverages Tailwind CSS to ensure a responsive and visually appealing design.
+   Key design principles include:

+ ● Mobile-First Approach: The design prioritizes mobile users, with elements resizing and rearranging based on screen size.

+ ● Utility Classes: Tailwind CSS provides a wide array of utility classes that streamline styling, allowing developers to build responsive layouts quickly.

+ ● Interactive Components: The navigation menu and buttons provide visual feedback, enhancing interactivity and encouraging user engagement